High Income to High Net Worth: The Smart Way to Build Wealth That Lasts

 What makes one person feel secure could leave another anxious.
 For example, traditional advice suggests keeping three to six months of expenses in an emergency fund.
 But if you lived through a financial crisis, lost a business, or faced long-term unemployment, that might not feel like enough.
 You might want a year or more of expenses in cash.
 And that’s okay.

 Financial planning must account for human nuance.
 It has to be personal.
-That means accepting that your version of “right” might not look like anyone else’s.
+That means accepting that your version of “right” might not look like anyone else’s and putting aside the fear of missing out.
 Instead of seeking a perfect algorithm or rigid formula, the real strategy lies in flexibility, adjusting as your life, income, goals, and even the economy change.

 What It Means to Live for Today